Skip to main content

 Vetkoek

-Deep-fried dough bread, golden and fluffy.
-Can be savory (filled with curried mince) or sweet (with jam or honey).
-Popular street food and breakfast item throughout Southern Africa.
+Deep-fried dough bread, golden outside and soft within.
+It goes savory with a curried mince filling or sweet with jam or honey, and turns up as street food and breakfast across Southern Africa.

 Matemekwane